An elementary proof of Bridy's theorem: Abstract

 \section{Abstract}

 Christol's theorem states that a power series with coefficients in a finite field is algebraic if and only if its coefficient sequence is automatic.
 A natural question is how the size of a polynomial describing such a sequence relates to the size of an automaton describing the same sequence.
 Bridy used tools from algebraic geometry to bound the size of the minimal automaton for a sequence, given its minimal polynomial.
 We produce a new proof of Bridy's bound by embedding algebraic sequences as diagonals of rational functions.
-Crucially for our interests, our approach can be adapted to work not just over a finite field but over the integers modulo $p^\alpha$.